Tuesday, November 25, 2014

 For the Tea Lover

 Along the same lines as the sampler we have full-sized Tea Tin Towers.
 With a tea tower you get 3 or 5 teas in our full-sized 2 oz. tins gathered with ribbon into a tower of flavor.
 Tied to the ribbon will be a bead-decorated tea infuser.
-You can choose the teas included in the tower, or check out the listing for several premade-choices.
-Our three-tea tower is only 12.75 and the five-tea tower is here for $21.00
+You can choose the teas included in the tower, or use our premade-choices.
+We have a three-tea tower or a five-tea tower

 For the Foodie in your life

 Popping Popcorn Sprinkles

 We have had a popcorn shaker seasoning for several years, but this year we crafted two more to make it a threesome.
 We placed two (your choice) in decorative shaker jars holding .75 oz., along with an ear of microwavable popcorn.
 The set is packaged in clear cellophane bag with a decorative ribbon tie and full instructions.
 This gift will have a pretty tag and each flavor will be labeled.
 They include: Original Popcorn Sprinkle, Cheesy Herb Sprinkle, Spicy Hot Sprinkle.